 The town of murals is naturally a popular tourist destination, with the outdoor paintings a main focus of the visitor experience.
 Mount Roland provides a beautiful backdrop; and with Cradle Mountain National Park nearby, resident artists have an attractive location to set up camp.

-Like one of Tania’s favourites (Rino Nobel of the HR Factor in Geeveston), the artists at the World of Marbles specialise in lamp working.
-And while Rino turns out some fabulous jewellery, the contemporary glass art studio in Sheffield produces marbles, handmade in Tasmania before your very eyes!
+The artists at the World of Marbles specialise in lamp working.
+The contemporary glass art studio in Sheffield produces marbles, handmade in Tasmania before your very eyes!

 With the kids having a pet sheep at home, it was fitting to see a lamb materialise on the end of the stick, and not a kebab shop in sight!
 You can watch the artwork being made in the studio, which is attached to the retail shop.
 Obviously, if you can’t find the exact Tassie souvenir you’re after, you can make a special request.
 With the wave of a flame, these extremely talented women meld colours and shapes into beautiful objects.